 In reality, the word custody does not appear in the Texas family code even one time.
-There are actually a handful of topics within the custody subject that more accurately describes each of these issues.
+There are a handful of topics within the custody subject that more accurately describe each of these issues.
 That will be a topic for another day like today.
 It will be the most temple to talk about custody in terms of possession and visitation.
-These are probably the most contested matters in a post-divorce or post child custody case In Texas family law.
+These are probably the most contested matters in a post-divorce or post-child custody case In Texas family law.
 I am trying to cast as wide a net as possible and believe that I will catch more fish discussing these topics than any other.

 Problems can arise after a family law case concludes.

-It is usually a very satisfying feeling for people to complete a family law case subject matter involved in a family law case tends to be all-encompassing, meaning that when you go home, you are confronted with the issues related to your case almost immediately.
+It is usually a satisfying feeling for people to complete a family law case subject matter involved in a family law case tends to be all-encompassing, meaning that when you go home, you are confronted with the issues related to your topic almost immediately.
 These are not business disputes that you can leave at the office and come home to a family that helps you forget about the problems.
 Quite the opposite, your family will only remind you of those issues that have caused you to file your divorce or child custody case in the first place.
 This is a unique quality of family law cases and can take some time to get used to.

 When a family law case comes to an end, many people believe that their time in the family courts of Southeast Texas has come to a close.
 After all, why not think this way?
-You have spent a great deal of time coming up with terms and agreements on the most important issues related to your family.
+You have spent a great deal of time coming up with terms and agreements on the most critical issues related to your family.
 With so much thought, time, and money has gone into this case, and you are confident that you have created family court orders that will hold up over the test of time.

 One way to avoid this sort of circumstance would be to make sure that the order you are creating with your spouse is one that both of you can live with for a long, long time.
-I have worked with many parties on the opposite side of the table from negotiations by the end of a case, become worn down and ready for the case to be over with.
+I have worked with many parties on the opposite side of the table from negotiations by the end of a case, become worn down and ready for the chance to be over with.
 These folks are understandably wary and will do pretty much anything to conclude their case and to call it a day.
 Human beings only have so much in the way of patience and are forwarded to when it comes to legal matters.
 A drawn-out divorce or child custody case can sap a person's mental, physical, and emotional energy, unlike just about any other process that you will go through in your life.

 However, the result of a case like this is one where either neither party is satisfied with the court order or one party determines after a while that the other side got the better end of the deal because he or she was impatient and could not bear for the case to last longer than it already had.
 Throwing up your hands and waving the white flag allows your opposing party to gain a Supreme advantage in negotiation.
-Where the rubber hits the road, this means that he or she will have a setup that functions much better for him or her than it does for you.
+Where the rubber hits the road, this means that they will have a setup that functions much better for them than it does for you.
 If the slightest thing changes in your life, it could be that that court order completely no longer works for you.
 In that case, you can attempt to negotiate with your ex-spouse for an informal adjustment to your core orders, but ultimately a formal modification may be needed.

 These are the sort of issues that confront the joint custodians of children.
 If you can work together and extend grace and patience it either person, you can better avoid situations as we have just described.
-This is especially important during the age of coronavirus when people are less able to stand significant changes before their patience is truly tested.
+This is especially important during the age of coronavirus, when people are less able to stand significant changes before their patience is truly tested.
 Let's spend some time discussing how flexibility in a co-parenting relationship can help avoid future family court conflicts.

 Be flexible, and flexibility shall be extended towards you.

 In actuality, this could not be farther from the truth.
-Many people miss in this situation that when parents communicate openly and honestly with their Co-parent, it is amazing how they can get things done that they would have assumed to be impossible.
+Many people miss in this situation that when parents communicate openly and honestly with their Co-parent, it is incredible how they can get things done that they would have assumed to be impossible.
 For example, suppose that you wanted to trade weekends with your ex-spouse in order so that you could take your child to a family reunion or other family get-together.
 When he saw that the family weekend fell on a weekend that belongs to your ex-spouse, your initial thought may have been that it looked like your kids would have to miss the fun with your family.